Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: The obstacle problem

 \subsubsection{Experiment 4: Spherical obstacle}

-Our final experiment is motivated by an exact solution in \cite{gustafsson2017finite}.
+Our next experiment is motivated by an exact solution in \cite{gustafsson2017finite}.
 Here, we set both $f = 0$ and $g = 0$ and define the obstacle to be the upper surface of a sphere of radius $1/2$, namely

 if $\sqrt{x^2 + y^2} \leq 1/2$, and assume that $\phi$ is sufficiently negative when $\sqrt{x^2 + y^2} > 1/2$ so that no contact happens on that subdomain.
 Exploiting radial symmetry, the exact solution on the circular domain $\Omega = \Omega_2$ is found to be